Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Introduction

 {\bf Three fundamental questions:}

-{\bf What is an unsupervised (self-supervised) re-presentation?} Essentially, any non-identity transformation of the original signal can be called a re-presentation.
-However, it is the useful ones that are interesting.
-One general goal in unsupervised re-presentation learning is to find a function that transforms raw data into a new space such that ``similar'' things are placed closer to each other.
-Meanwhile, the new space should not be a collapsed trivial one\footnote{An obvious trivial solution is that we collapse every data point to a single point in the new space.}, i.e., the important geometric or stochastic structure of the data must be preserved.
+{\bf What is an unsupervised (self-supervised) representation?} Any non-identity transformation of the original signal can be called a representation.
+One general goal in unsupervised representation learning is to find a function that transforms raw data into a new space such that ``similar'' things are placed closer to each other and the new space isn't simply a collapsed trivial space\footnote{An obvious trivial solution is to collapse every data point to a single point in the new space.}.
+That is, the important geometric or stochastic structure of the data must be preserved.
 If this goal is achieved, then naturally ``dissimilar'' things would be placed far apart in the representation space.

-{\bf Where does ``similarity'' come from?} ``Similarity'' comes from three classical ideas, which were proposed multiple times in different contexts: 1) temporal co-occurrence \citep{wiskott2002slow}, 2) spatial co-occurrence\citep{rumelhart1986learning, deerwester1990indexing, dumais2004latent, oord2018representation}, and 3) local neighborhoods \citep{roweis2000nonlinear,tenenbaum2000global} in the raw signal space.
-These ideas overlap to a considerable extent when the underlying structure is geometric\footnote{If we consider the signals temporally or spatially co-occur are related by a smooth transformation, then these three ideas are equivalent. }, but they can also conceptually differ when the structure is stochastic.
+{\bf Where does ``similarity'' come from?} ``Similarity'' comes from three classical ideas, which have been proposed multiple times in different contexts: 1) temporal co-occurrence \citep{wiskott2002slow, zou2012deep}, 2) spatial co-occurrence\citep{rumelhart1986learning, deerwester1990indexing, dumais2004latent, sohn2012learning, oord2018representation}, and 3) local metric neighborhoods \citep{roweis2000nonlinear,tenenbaum2000global} in the raw signal space.
+These ideas overlap to a considerable extent when the underlying structure is geometric,\footnote{If we consider that signals which temporally or spatially co-occur are related by a smooth transformation, then these three ideas are equivalent.} but they can also differ conceptually when the structure is stochastic.
 In Figure~\ref{fig:two_views}, we illustrate the difference between a manifold structure and a stochastic co-occurrence structure.
-Leveraging these localities, two unsupervised learning methods emerge from these ideas: manifold learning and co-occurrence statistics modeling.
-Interestingly, many of these ideas reach a spectral decomposition formulation or a closely related matrix factorization formulation \citep{wiskott2002slow, roweis2000nonlinear, tenenbaum2000global, de2004sparse, hinton2002stochastic, hadsell2006dimensionality, pennington2014glove, hashimoto2015word,chen2018sparse}.
+Leveraging these similarities, two unsupervised representation learning methods emerge from these ideas: manifold learning and co-occurrence statistics modeling.
+Interestingly, many of these ideas reach a low-rank spectral decomposition formulation or a closely related matrix factorization formulation \citep{wiskott2002slow, roweis2000nonlinear, tenenbaum2000global, de2004sparse, hinton2002stochastic, hadsell2006dimensionality, pennington2014glove, hashimoto2015word,chen2018sparse}.